how to diet without going broke

 • Eggs + Whites and Fruit (Sweet version).

-• Egg and / or egg omelet, using the vegetables that are spoiling in the refrigerator.
+• Egg and/or egg white omelette, using vegetables that are spoiling in the fridge.

-• Quark 0% with frozen red fruits, or fresh fruit and / or nuts.
+• Quark 0% with frozen red fruits, or fresh fruit and/or dried fruits.

-• Overnight Oats, just cook the oats with water / milk and add Whey if necessary.
-Leave overnight and consume cold in the morning. (with honey on top just before eating and it doesn't even seem like they are following a diet).
+• Overnight Oats, just cook the oats with water/milk and add Whey if necessary.
+Leave overnight and consume cold in the morning. (with honey on top only when eating and it doesn't even look like they are following a diet).

-• Whey smoothie, Fruit, Spinach (frozen does not taste), Cereals, Dried fruits, etc. Fast and effective.
+• Whey shake, Fruit, Spinach (frozen does not leave any flavor), Cereals, Dried fruits, etc. Fast and effective.

 • Oat and whey pancake.
 One classic.